telerik/kendo-react-buttons/docs/button/index.md

 ## Accessibility

 The Button is WAI ARIA-accessible through the `Tab` key.
-The `aria-disabled` option defines the accessibility setting when an attribute is disabled.
+The `aria-disabled` property defines the accessibility setting when an attribute is disabled.

 ## Suggested Links